SWIC-177/curriculum-content/week-2.md

 1. `git status` will show you the current state of your repository.
 1. `git add .` will add all of your changes to the staging area.
 Or, just `git add` followed by the name of the file you want to add.
-1. `git commit -m "message"` will commit your changes to your local repository.
+1. `git commit -m` **followed by a message in quotes 👇** will commit your changes to your local repository.
 The `-m` is a flag that allows you to add a message to your commit.
+For example: `git commit -m "Update the page title"`.

 ### Git Commit Messages

 [Video](https://somup.com/cZVYqqkmiY)

+1. Commit messages reflect a 'logical unit of work.'
+This could be adding a feature or fixing a bug.
+That could mean editing 1 line of code or 10 lines of codes or more code across a few different files.
+Whenever you can clearly describe what you just did in a short message, it's time for a `commit`.
+If you feel that it might be time for a `commit`, it probably is.
 1. Commit messages should be in the imperative mood.
 1. Commit messages should be short and sweet.
 1. Commit messages should be descriptive.